linode/docs/docs/platform/api/how-to-create-an-oauth-app-with-the-linode-python-api-library/index.md

 ## Create App Templates

 Now that you have written the backend code for your app, you'll need to create a frontend user interface.
-Begin by creating a a `templates` directory in your project directory and moving into it:
+Begin by creating  a `templates` directory in your project directory and moving into it:

     mkdir ~/linode-oauth-project/templates && cd ~/linode-oauth-project/templates

 Using your preferred text editor, create and open `base.html`.
 This will be the base template from which your other templates will inherit their stylesheets and JavaScript files:

-{{< file "templates/base.html" html >}}
+{{< file "~/linode-oauth-project/templates/base.html" html >}}
 <html>
 <head>
     <title>Install On Linode</title>